rak3rman/mark4/nuxt/content/index.md

 microcontrollers and competed in FIRST LEGO League competitions — it turns out you can learn a lot from bits of plastic and expensive servos.

-Fast-forward to today, where I’ve had the privilege of workingat [a spacecraft manufacturer](https://spacex.com), [an R1 research university](https://uic.edu), a U.S. Senate campaign, [a start-up](https://www.monteltech.com), and [an event management group](https://my.lifetime.life/athletic-events.html).
+Fast-forward to today, where I’ve had the privilege of working at [a spacecraft manufacturer](https://spacex.com), [an R1 research university](https://uic.edu), a U.S. Senate campaign, [a start-up](https://www.monteltech.com), and [an event management group](https://my.lifetime.life/athletic-events.html).
 Just this past summer, I was a Software Engineering Intern on the [Starship Software](https://www.spacex.com/vehicles/starship/) team at